bjt-user/Linux/PATH.md

 **WARNING: NEVER DO THIS**\
 I set the path in `/etc/environment` and the whole system is now garbage because no commands work anymore.

+Maybe try to set the `PATH` to a different value again.